amaan-ai/BERT-Based-Python-API-for-Sentiment-Analysis-of-Restaurant-Reviews/README.md

   ```
   http://127.0.0.1:7000/validate
   ```
-* Refer Fig. 1, Fig. 2 and Fig. 3 for Input/Output JSON format
+* Refer Fig. 1, Fig. 2 and Fig. 3 for Input JSON format and click on **Send**, you'll get the desired results.

 <br>